Keto Pumpkin Bread

 Mini pumpkin loaves on a table with leaves imprinted on them.

-• Cut a small sugar pumpkin in half and scrape out the seeds and strings from the inside.
+• Cut a small sugar pumpkin in half and scrape out the seeds and strings.

 About the Author